Can you have a tooth pulled when you are pregnant or breastfeeding?

 One would expect that most dentists would consider the following list of medications safe to use with lactating mothers when used in moderate amounts.

-The amount of these drugs that passes into breast milk is low and not considered a level where the infant should be adversely impacted.
+The amount of these drugs that pass into breast milk is low and not considered a level where the infant should be adversely impacted.
 Their use is not considered a contraindication for breastfeeding.

-A source for information – The Drugs and Lactation Database.
+A source for further information – The Drugs and Lactation Database.

 Drugs and Lactation Database LactMed.